oribenshir/afternoon_rusting/_posts/2019-1-12-ownership.md

 let another_owner = owner;
 println!("{}", another_owner);
 ```
 But isn't it exactly like the first example?
 Almost, I had to bend the rules in the first example because I wanted to avoid discussing *moving* too soon.
-Rust is so determined to avoid duplication of ownership.
-It has just moved the value from the first owner to the second.
-So what was the problem in the first example I've tried to print the value through the original owner, which is not the owner of the value anymore.
+Rust is so determined to avoid duplication of ownership, it has just moved the value from the first owner to the second.
+So what was the problem in the first example?
+I've tried to print the value through the original owner, which is not the owner of the value anymore.
 After a value is moved from one variable to another, we can't use the original variable anymore, unless we give it a new value:
 ```rust
 let mut owner = String::from("Money");
 let another_owner = owner;